jdrestre/holberton-system_engineering-devops/0x10-https_ssl/README.md

 ---
 File Name|Task Name|Task Description
 ---|---|---
-[0-https_abc](https://github.com/jdrestre/holberton-system_engineering-devops/tree/master/0x10-https_ssl/0-https_abc)|0.
+[`0-https_abc`](https://github.com/jdrestre/holberton-system_engineering-devops/tree/master/0x10-https_ssl/0-https_abc)|0.
 HTTPS ABC|What is HTTPS?
 Why do you need HTTPS?
 You want to setup HTTPS on your website, where shall you place the certificate?
+[`1-world_wide_web`](https://github.com/jdrestre/holberton-system_engineering-devops/tree/master/0x10-https_ssl/1-world_wide_web)|1.
+World wide web|Configure your domain zone so that the subdomain `www` points to your load-balancer IP (`lb-01`).
+Let’s also add other subdomains to make our life easier, and write a Bash script that will display information about subdomains.

 ---